Approximate Bayesian computation (ABC) is a popular family of

 To decide on the final set of summaries, the test is performed as a

-sequential search, testing candidate statistics from \(z\) in turn.
-The
+sequential search, testing candidate statistics from AS.select

 .
 The main arguments of the function are: